RicGobs/FOFIDES/PrototypeEvaluation.md

 ### Latency with MQTT Protocol
 The end-to-end latency for data collection using MQTT can be summarized as follows:

-* Thing to MQTT Bridge (MQTT Protocol): the latency here is about 1-2 seconds
+* Thing to MQTT Bridge (MQTT Protocol): the latency here is about 1 seconds
 * MQTT Bridge to AWS IoT-Core: the latency in this stage is about 1-2 seconds
-* AWS IoT-Core to Website: here the latency is about 3-4 seconds
+* AWS IoT-Core to Website: here the latency is about 2-3 seconds

-So, on average, the latency is about 8 seconds.
+So, on average, the latency is max 6 seconds.

 ### Latency with LoRa Protocol
 The end-to-end latency for data collection using LoRa is defined by: